The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings

-In Section \ref{sec:proof-deterministicrecovery} we give the main technical result of this work, where we establish that the subspaces $ \tilde{\mathcal{K}}^\perp$ and $ \tilde{\mathcal{L}}^\perp$ are ``almost orthogonal''.
-For this, it is now crucial that our ambient space is $\mathcal{M}$.
+In Section \ref{sec:proof-deterministicrecovery} we give the main technical result of this work where we show that the subspaces $ \tilde{\mathcal{K}}^\perp$ and $ \tilde{\mathcal{L}}^\perp$ are ``almost orthogonal''.
+The proof of this step heavily requires that the ambient space be specified as $\mathcal{M}$.
 Subsequently, using consequences from first order optimality, we show that near orthogonality implies exact recovery.

 \paragraph{Step 3: Recovery for planted clique cover instances.} Our third step shows that planted clique instances are $\cscc$, with high probability.
 The proof is a direction application of Hoeffding's inequality combined with a union bound, and is provided in Section \ref{sec:randomgraphs}.